 Is It Brain Fog, Head Trauma, Dementia, Insanity, Or Mold Exposure?

+Do you, or someone you know have dementia symptoms from a mold intoxicated brain?
 Most practitioners do not consider mold exposure as a possible causative factor in their patients cognitive/emotional related illness causing symptoms of an intoxicated brain.
 Even though 1/2 the buildings in the United States are thought to be water-damaged, and 24% of the population is sensitive to mold, the possibility of mold being the cause of their patients symptoms does not usually come up in most practitioners minds.

 This has to change and I will show you why.
 Here is a list of the cognitive, or mental symptoms that most "mycotoxin sensitive" individuals will present with if they are reacting to a moldy water-damaged building.